 - differential diagnosis: the determination of which one of several diseases may be producing the symptoms

 - medical diagnosis: diagnosis based on information from sources such as findings from a physical examination, interview with the patient or family or both, medical history of the patient and family, and clinical findings as reported by laboratory tests and radiologic studies

 - physical diagnosis: diagnosis based on information obtained by inspection, palpation, percussion, and auscultation

 It would seem that those definitions, at least in some part, encompass what we do as EMTs.
-If you actually believe that EMT-Basics don't need to understand why they provide BLS treatments, then I suppose you could indeed say that the EMT-B does not diagnose.
+If you actually believe that EMTs don't need to understand why they provide BLS treatments, then I suppose you could indeed say that the EMT-B does not diagnose.
 That rationale does not, however, apply to paramedics.

 And in reality it doesn't even apply to EMTs.

-Case in point: you're an EMT-Basic responding to a complaint of difficulty breathing for ten minutes.
+Case in point: you're an EMT responding to a complaint of difficulty breathing for ten minutes.
 When you approach the patient, his only complaint is difficulty breathing, and he has a history of asthma.
 He has taken his prescribed albuterol inhaler without relief.
 Upon examination, you notice that he has urticaria on his arms and chest, pronounced wheezing and inspiratory stridor.